OpenDevICON/opendevicon/docs/testMintBurnToken.md

 ### Testing mintTo method

 Using this method, tokens can be minted to other address as well.
 However, only the deployer can call this method.
+Here, `_amount` number of tokens will be minted to `_account`.
 ```Python
 params={
     "_account": caller_wallet.get_address(),